Lever Weight Lifting Belts vs Prong Belts: What's the Difference?

 Like all weightlifting belts, a lever lifting belt is simply a piece of equipment that is worn around the waist to provide a rigid level of support to the areas needed most when heavy weight lifting.

 They are typically made from premium leather and have an adjustable lever buckle attachment for optimal adjustment.
 Lever belts come in in several thickness option, 10mm or 13mm are the most common.
-10mm belts are great for lifters just starting out, while 13mm lever belts are ideal for extremely heavy lifts.
+13mm lever belts are just 30% thicker than 10mm lever belts, making them extremely rigid and ideal for advanced powerlifters.

 How is it different from a regular weight lifting belt?